Maintenance Maintenance — How Long Are Pools Open in Texas? Swimming Season Guide

 Chemical Balance for Extended Seasons

 Longer pool seasons require consistent chemical management.
-Maintain pH between 7.4-7.6, total alkalinity at 80-120ppm, and calcium hardness at 200-400ppm depending on your pool surface.
+Maintain pH between 7.4-7.6, total alkalinity at 80-120ppm, and calcium hardness at 250-350ppm for plaster/concrete pools or 175-225ppm for vinyl/fiberglass pools.
 Use liquid chlorine rather than trichlor tablets during heavy use periods to avoid over-stabilization.

 Equipment Considerations